deeppavlov/DeepPavlov/deeppavlov/models/ner/README_NER.md

 ### Dataset Iterator

-For simple batching and shuffling you can use "basic_dataset_iterator".
+For simple batching and shuffling you can use "data_learning_iterator".
 The part of the configuration file for the dataset looks like:
  ```
 "dataset_iterator": {
-    "name": "basic_dataset_iterator"
+    "name": "data_learning_iterator"
 }
 ```